arnovanstaden/n8n-fe-task/README.md

 ### Additional comments
 1. An img tag would be better than CSS if: the image is part of the content, the image needs to be indexed by search engines, the image has semantical meaning or images need to be optimized (nuxt-img)

 # 4. Introducing state to our Application:

 We now want to add interaction to our table on our Index page ([localhost:3000/](http://localhost:3000/)).
 Please complete the feature that we can add and remove persons from the table.
 Ideally we want to do this using the Vuex Store to manage the state.

+### Problem
+Add feature, ideally using state

+### Solution
+I implemented the solution using Vuex store, and also using [local state](localhost:3000/index-non-store)

+### Additional Comments
+This is my first time ever working with Vue, so I apologize in advance if I did not follow best practices to the T.

 # Build Setup